 - Take advantage of Mr Turton’s 3D Crisalix simulation of your before and after results

-- Asking for a natural shape and proportionate augmentation is common
+- Asking for a natural shape and proportionate augmentation is common and advised

 - There are specific cosmetic techniques that can be used to give you a proportionate result

 - If you have a lot of breast sag (nipples close to the lower breast fold or below), implants on their own do not give a nice result.
 If one breast has more sag than another you will still notice differences after implant surgery, unless you have a mastopexy (uplift) to correct it.
 The degree of difference you have prior to surgery is therefore important to understand.
 Patients with a lot of breast sag (ptosis) may require a mastopexy (uplift) at the same time (mastopexy-augmentation) or if it is severe, doing the mastopexy first, waiting four months then having the augmentation.
 Some patients may have an augmentation and then decide on a mastopexy to improve the nipple position at a later date.
 Read my section on mastopexy-augmentation in the Uplift Information Sheet.

 To see anonymous pre and post operative photos of patients who have had Breast Augmentation Surgery performed by Mr Turton in his Cosmetic Breast Surgery Leeds practice, please review the images section.